sourcegraph/handbook/content/departments/product-engineering/engineering/process/incidents/playbooks/index.md

 We provide two sets of instructions here, shell commands and PostgreSQL commands to be run inside a `psql` instance.
 PostgreSQL commands are denoted by the prompt `sg=#` in this documentation; the actual prompt corresponds to the postgres user name.

+### Backing up & restoring a Cloud SQL instance (production databases)

+Before any potentially risky operation you should ensure the databases have recent ( < 1 hour) backups.
+We currently have daily backups enabled.

+You can create a backup of a Cloud SQL instance via `gcloud sql backups create --instance=${instance_name} --project=sourcegraph-dev` or choose from existing backups via `gcloud sql backups list --instance=${instance_name}`.

+To restore a Cloud SQL instance to a previous revision you can use `gcloud sql backups restore $BACKUP_ID --restore-instance=${instance_name}`

+You can also perform these commands from the [Google Cloud SQL UI](https://console.cloud.google.com/sql/instances?project=sourcegraph-dev)

+🚨 You should notify the #dev-ops channel if an situation arises when a restore my be required.
+It should also be filed in our ops-incident log.

 ### Shell commands

 These commands assume you're on a local machine, and trying to access the live systems.
 Also refer to the [deployment page's Kubernetes section](../../deployments/index.md#kubernetes) for kubectl tips.